 In the military, they say “take that hill” and count on the leaders and rank and file to do whatever it takes to make it happen.
 That’s the level of clarity you need to communicate to every employee.

-We then take it one more layer, using the same process to focus on the few Key Initiatives – no more than 5-7 “hills”–that absolutely MUST be “taken” over the coming year.
+We then take it one more layer, using the same process to focus on the few Key Initiatives – no more than 2 “hills”–that absolutely MUST be “taken” over the coming quarter.
 We develop accountabilities that keep the “How” flexible and open to the creativity of every employee involved in it.
-The “What” remains constant unless significant changes demand a pivot, it which case it happens strategically, not as a result of distraction by a bright shiny object.
+The “What” remains constant unless significant changes demand a pivot, in which case it happens strategically, not as a result of distraction by a bright shiny object.

 Each quarter has a theme (a hill) that the entire company rallies around.
 Each theme taps into current knowledge of markets, customers, and other shifting forces to encourage relevant, creative thinking and problem-solving.
 Each theme has one person held accountable for its achievement, regardless of how many resources contribute.
 That’s the secret to creating the kind of speed, agility, and flexibility that gets things done.

-I often hear frustration across all levels within organizations.
-Without a clear “What”, it’s easy to end up with a massive To-Do list of 50 items or more, many of which are bright, shiny objects full of further cascading To-Dos.
+But its devilishly hard to put into practice without the right structures and tools to support everyday behaviors, and it takes time and experience to create the right support structures.
+Without a clear structure that supports the next 1-2 strategic objectives that lead to the “What”, it’s easy to end up with a massive To-Do list of 50 items or more, many of which are bright, shiny objects full of further cascading To-Dos.
 In the melee, Department A often wins at the expense of Department B. Within those departments, the common gripe on the employee side is “here we go again.”
 So many things get started, so many seem to be important, but so much ‘busyness’ as usual gets in the way that rarely is anything completed, due to alignment issues and productivity issues.
 On the management side, it’s “why don’t they get it?”
-When To-Do lists become too large they become overwhelming and spread company energy too thin, instead try to remember Less is More.
+When To-Do lists become too large they become overwhelming and spread company energy too thin, instead try to remember – Less is More.

 Humans can take just about any “hill” once they’re clear on the objective and when they’re involved and engaged in deciding how best to achieve that goal.
 Conventional strategic planning retreats will never get you there.
 Pivoting to a strategic thinking advance and remembering less is more WILL.